 The regulations involved only apply to certain industries, but the fact is, all facilities could benefit from the improved safety of using the proper warning labels.
-You can buy this type of safety labeling from a third party, or use an industrial label printer (like this one) to create the labels for your facility.
+You can buy this type of safety labeling from a third party, or use an industrial label printer to create the labels for your facility.

 Not having the proper labels placed in the areas where there is a risk of an arc flash will put everyone at risk.
 This is because many people are used to looking out for these labels, so if they don’t see them, they assume that there is no arc flash dangers present.
 The results of this can be deadly.

 While most people who work with electrical equipment know that the electricity and heat of an arc flash can be deadly, many don’t realize that there are other risks too.
 One significant risk is the loud noise that is typically created.
 This is from the pressure from the flash as well as from machines or other items in the area that were damaged.